MattHondrakis/DataAnalysis/Masters Project Job Placement/Masters-Project-Fall-Placement.md

     ## mean in group Not Placed     mean in group Placed
     ##                 61.24600                 68.73599

-# Prepare and Run a “regression” Analysis
+# Prepare and Run a “Regression” Analysis

 The intro suggests that a regression should be run and I often take “regression” to mean that the *dependent* variable (what is being